Matans844/my-website/docs/notebooks/concepts/grouping-items-in-iterable.md

 * When sorting should not always happen on a sequence before using `groupby()`.
 * Where `SQL's GROUPBY` differs from `Python's groupby()`

 `SQL's GROUPBY` does not care about the order of keys.
-As the Python docs states, "it aggreates common elements regardless of their input order".
+As the Python docs states, "it aggregates common elements regardless of their input order".

 However, notice what happens here - The keys are from `Python's groupby()` are allowed to not be unique!